 Meal cards are non-transferable and for the exclusive use of the purchaser.
-The use or attempted use of another persons meal ticket will result in the card being confiscated and the person attempting to use the card will be fined twenty five dollars (\$25.00).
+The use or attempted use of another person's meal ticket will result in the card being confiscated and the person attempting to use the card will be fined twenty five dollars (\$25.00).
 If it is determined that the owner of the meal card had permitted the use of the meal card knowingly and voluntarily, the owner will be fined \$25.00.
 Subsequent violations will be cause for disciplinary action.
 Lost or stolen cards should be reported to any register location.
 Replacement cards can be at the Trojan Center Box Office.
 Access will be denied to any person without an I.D.
 It is the responsibility of the meal plan holder to bring the card to all meals.
-Faculty, staff and students who do not have meal cards may purchase meals at the appropriate door price in Stewart Hall.
+Faculty, staff and students who do not have meal cards may purchase meals at the appropriate door price in Trojan Dining Hall.

-Center for International Programs (Troy Campus)
+Center for International Affairs (Troy Campus)

-International Center 128 Pace Hall, 334/ 670-3335
+International Center 128 Pace Hall, 334/670-3335

-The University is keenly aware that the world is increasingly becoming a "global village".
-As communication technology, travel, commerce, and other issues bring the world closer together, the University also wants to bring the world to the Troy Campus.
-Our international students, coming from more than 60 different countries, attend Troy to live and learn as they become friends and classmates with U.S. students.

-International Programs is supported by the Dean of International Student Services, the Director of English as a Second Language, the Director of International Admissions, the Director of International Recruitment, the Director of Study Abroad and International Student Advisors.
+The University is keenly aware the world is a "global village".
+As communication technology, travel, commerce, and other issues bring the world closer together, the University wants to bring the world to the Troy Campus.
+Our international students, coming from over 50 different countries, attend Troy to live and learn as they become friends and classmates with U.S. students.
+The international programs are supported by the Dean of International Student Services, the Director of English as a Second Language, the Director of International Admissions, the Director of International Recruitment, the Director of Study Abroad and the International Student Advisors.
+All international students are required to contact are required to check-in with International Student Services upon their arrival on campus and attend a special international orientation.
 The advisors are available to assist students with their academic and social needs and interests and to counsel students on immigration matters.
 The office staff works together with several international student organizations to promote multicultural awareness on campus.

-The English as a Second Language provides international students with quality classroom and computer assisted instruction in English as a second Language as preparation for academic studies with the university.
+The English as a Second Language provides international students with quality classroom and computer-assisted instruction in English as a Second Language as preparation for academic studies with the University.
+Troy University assists students seeking to study abroad.

-International Programs offers the services of a credentials evaluator.
-The International Credential Evaluator assists students to transfer credit from international institutions

-International Programs also assists students seeking to study abroad.
 Troy University maintains exchange agreements with universities in Belgium, Sweden, Germany, the Netherlands, Spain and South Korea.
-For additional information, please inquire at the International Programs.

-International Programs is located in International Center (Pace Hall) 128, ext.
-3335.
-All international students are required to contact this office upon their arrival on campus.
+In addition, faculty-sponsored trips abroad are planned each year.
+More information is available from the Director of Study Abroad located in Pace Hall, Room 115.
 An innovative recruitment program encourages all students to assist recruiting overseas students to the University.
 International Recruiting Incentive Stipend [IRIS] provides a tuition reduction for each student recruited.
 Students may contact the Center for International Programs for more information.